Set up a Connection

 The supported data sources at the moment are:

 - Any source compatible with ODBC

 The Database server must be visible via internet from our servers, a Server into a Private Network can’t be used in Data Providers.

-Be sure that your server is listening in a public network interface and that accepts incomming connections for the IPs.
+Be sure that your server is listening on a public network interface and that accepts

 If your server supports it, enable the TLS support, to have the communication encrypted from end to end.

-You will also need a user credentials with permissions to read in the target database.
-Please, be sure that the user have read only access to the tables that you need to query, keep your permissions as low as possible, only required stuff.
+You will also need a user credential with permissions to read in the target database.
+Please, be sure that the user provided in the connection has read-only access to the tables that you need to query (keep your permissions as low as possible).
 Do not allow access to sensitive data for your customers.

 For example, for MySQL, you can use a sentence like this to give into my_database read-only access to the

-NOTE: We apply in our end several security measures to be as much secure as we can be, however following that simple recommendation you can be more confident that you won’t have any security concern.
+NOTE: We apply in our end several security measures to be as much secure as we can be.
+However, following that simple recommendation about permission, you can be more confident that you won’t have any security concern.

-Once you have all set in your end,
+Once you have all set up in your end,

 - Go to connections